mikepartelow/get-baked/bread/bba-anadama.md

 ## Things to try

-- [ ] longer primary fermentation, less longer proof
+- [ ] longer bulk, less longer proof
+- [ ] less longer bulk, longer proof
 - [ ] we expect 1" over the pan edge, not "just barely"
 - [ ] maximize oven spring: how?
     - [ ] perform a poke test: Gently press your fingertip into the dough.
 If it springs back quickly, it’s underproofed.
 If it doesn’t spring back at all, it’s overproofed.
 Ideally, it should spring back slowly.